Leap of Faith (film): Production

-Filming

-The movie was filmed in Groom, Claude, and Tulia, Texas, though parts of the movie were filmed in Plainview, where the town water tower still has the fictional town mascot painted on the side.
-Michael Keaton was considered for the starring role however ultimately Martin was cast.
+The movie was filmed in Groom, Claude, and Tulia, Texas, though parts of the movie were filmed in Plainview, where the town water tower had the fictional town mascot and name painted on the side until 2016.
+Michael Keaton was considered for the starring role, but ultimately Martin was cast.
 The consultant for cons and frauds was Ricky Jay who was called in a 1993 article of The New Yorker as "perhaps the most gifted sleight-of-hand artist alive".

+David Picker was called in to help produce the film at short notice.
+He said filming quickly got behind schedule and he suggested the director, Richard Pearce, be fired.
+The studio refused this but allowed Picker to fire the cameraman and replace him with Matt Leonetti.
+According to Picker, Pearce was unable to handle Debra Winger and Lolita Davidovich.

 Reception

 On Rotten Tomatoes the film has an approval rating of 64% based on reviews from 22 critics.
 The site's consensus states: "Steve Martin's layered performance transcends Leap of Faith's somewhat undercooked narrative."

-Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4, and wrote: "The movie itself has considerable qualities, among them Martin's performance as Nightengale.
+Roger Ebert of the Chicago Sun-Times gave the film three out of four, and wrote: "The movie itself has considerable qualities, among them Martin's performance as Nightengale.
 This isn't the sleek, groomed, prosperous Steve Martin we've seen in movies like L.A.
 Story.
 It's Martin as a seedy, desperate, bright, greedy man without hope."

 Janet Maslin of The New York Times wrote: "Well acted and amusingly told, featuring a fine performance by Steve Martin in the central role, this tale ultimately switches gears and takes a deeply serious turn."

 Musical adaptation

 The Center Theatre Group presented the musical at the Ahmanson Theatre, Los Angeles, with Rob Ashford as director and choreographer.
 Performances began on September 11, 2010, with an official opening on October 3, 2010, running through October 24, 2010.
 Raul Esparza played the role of Jonas Nightengale and Brooke Shields played the role of Marva.
-The musical began previews on Broadway at the St. James Theatre on April 3, 2012, and opened on April 26, 2012 before closing after only 20 performances.
+The musical began previews on Broadway at the St. James Theatre on April 3, 2012, and opened on April 26, 2012, before closing after only 20 performances.
 Direction was by Christopher Ashley, choreography by Sergio Trujillo, a revised book by Warren Leight, with a cast featuring Raúl Esparza as Jonas Nightengale, and Jessica Phillips as Marva.